Museum of Contemporary Craft: Museum of Contemporary Craft

 In 2002, David Cohen became executive director and the Contemporary Crafts Gallery was renamed the Contemporary Crafts Museum & Gallery.
 Namita Gupta Wiggers became Curator in 2004, continuing in that position until 2012, then as Director and Chief Curator until 2014.

 In 2005, the museum board decided to move the museum's location, in response to concerns that it was hard for people to visit its location.

 In 2007, the organization relocated to 724 NW Davis Street in the historic DeSoto Building on Portland's North Park Blocks, and was renamed the Museum of Contemporary Craft.
 As part of the grand opening at its new location, Portland artist Tom Cramer was commissioned to paint an unofficial BMW Art Car.
 The museum's collections were profiled in Unpacking the collection: selections from the Museum of Contemporary Craft (2008) marking a shift in emphasis on the organization as a museum, not just a space for the making or even the sale of craft works.

 The new building was designed by Richard Brown Architects and provided the institution with nearly twice its previous space.
 Costs of transforming the organization were estimated at $6.5 million.
 Sale of the original Corbett Avenue site only resulted in $2 million.

 The new 15,000 square foot location increased foot traffic and visibility for the museum.
 It was the site of many exhibitions that featured local, national and international artists.
 However, it did not prove a successful relocation in terms of fundraising and ongoing financial support.

 Partnership with Pacific Northwest College of Art

-In January 2009, the Museum of Contemporary Craft integrated with the Pacific Northwest College of Art (PNCA), making the joint institution one of the largest organizations devoted to the visual arts in the state of Oregon.
-It was hoped that the merger would stabilize the Museum of Contemporary Craft, which became known as the Museum of Contemporary Craft in partnership with Pacific Northwest College of Art.
+In January 2009, MoCC integrated with the Pacific Northwest College of Art (PNCA), making the joint institution one of the largest organizations devoted to the visual arts in the state of Oregon.
+It was hoped that the merger would stabilize MoCC, which became known as the Museum of Contemporary Craft in partnership with Pacific Northwest College of Art.

-PNCA announced in February 2016 that the Museum Of Contemporary Craft would close, with the collection being transferred to a new Center for Contemporary Art and Culture at PNCA.
+PNCA announced in February 2016 that MoCC would close, with the collection being transferred to a new Center for Contemporary Art and Culture at PNCA.